indu95/educational-site/README.md

 - All text should remain text.
 - Please use classes for column sections.
 For example say I wanted to add a new section called "Upcoming Events2" the styling would carry over.
 - Please create the website in a way where we would be able to add/remove/edit things easily.
+- Please make all logos seperate layers.
+Which means the School name should be one layer and the background of the header a seperate layer.
+- Source format all code.
+- No Inline styles
+- No IMG tags.

 Requirements
 - Please use Firefox to avoid cross-domain issues with template.